 - Simplify and declutter

 The proof is in the prototype

 To realize these goals, the team designed and built a prototype store.
-Removing the teller counter and adopting accessible podium-style work stations creates a more open feel.
+Removing the teller counter and adopting accessible podium-style workstations creates a more open feel.
 The new floor plan encourages employees to have a more personal engagement with every customer entering the store.
-Digital displays make information and product offerings easy to see and understand, while an electronic sign-in reserves a place in the queue for customers, thereby freeing them to explore the store.
+Digital displays make information and product offerings easy to see and understand.
 Scalable color palette, design aesthetic, lighting, flooring and signage choices create unity for any and all Mediacom locations, regardless of size.
 And a streamlined plan for equipment and merchandizing elements keeps everything tidy, inviting and professional.

 Now, Mediacom has an easily replicable blueprint for building stores to redefine the role of the employee and transform the experience of the customer.